Shubham567/TypingTrainer/README.md

 Dictionary files can be changed with people name file included in package.

-# _typingTrainer v 0.0.1.2 Changelog
+### _typingTrainer v 0.0.1.2 Changelog

 * Added logger
 * Added score
 * Imporoved results display
-* Changed the formula to calculate overall cpm, now accounts the accuracy of each individual score to get final results
+* Changed the formula to calculate overall cpm, now accounts the accuracy of each individual score to get final result